CityofSyracuse/Syracuse-GeocodingLocators/README.md

 ### To use:

 To be able to use a locator file, you need to hae ArcGIS Pro on your computer.
-If you are a member of the ArcGIS pro to use.
+If you are a member of our ArcGIS Account want to download this, log into your ArcGIS Account, and then click on **My settings**, then on the left hand part of the screen, click **Licences**, where then should be able to download ArcGIS Pro.

 1. In ArcGIS Pro, go to the **Map** tab up top, then add the address data that you would like to obtain Latitude & Longitude information on (most likely a table dataset).
 2. Download the locators files in this repository.